 Students may begin their path to a BA or BS in Psychology by using the elective credits in the Liberal Arts program toward a concentration in Psychology.
-Students must take Introduction to Psychology, and may select the remaining three courses from Adolescent Psychology, Abnormal Psychology, Psychology of Sex and Gender, and either Developmental Psychology or Child Psychology (both may not be used for credit).
+Students must take Introduction to Psychology, and may select the remaining three courses from Adolescent Psychology, Abnormal Psychology, Psychology of Sex and Gender, Introduction to Health Psychology, and either Developmental Psychology or Child Psychology (both may not be used for credit).